geography and hopi tribe

-In the dry and difficult terrain of the American Southwest, the history of the Hopi tribe demonstrates how geography has greatly impacted their evolution.
+In the arid and challenging landscape of the American Southwest, the history of the Hopi tribe illustrates the profound influence geography has had on their development.

 The juxtaposition of harsh desert landscapes and the need for sustainable agriculture has shaped the tribe's cultural practices and beliefs in ways that continue to fascinate researchers and historians.